mgreg90/playwright-cli/README.md

 This is project is experimental and not yet v1.0.0

 ## Goals
-* Easy API for handling inputs for command line apps
+* Simple API for handling inputs for command line apps
 * Simple API for common flags (--debug, --verbose, etc)
 * Server to post and share scripts